-All INTERBA trainings are expected to be delivered by expert staff of participating institutions.
-The term Subject Matter Expert (SME) can be used to describe the experience of an individual member of staff in a specific topic based on previous involvement with a past project.
-Within the scope of this WP, a Network of Experts (NoE) will be created to provide the necessary training staff for the INTERBA training sessions.
-The creation of the network requires input from WP2 and is based on:
+All INTERBA trainings were delivered by expert staff of participating institutions.
+The term Subject Matter Expert (SME) was used to describe the experience of an individual member of staff in a specific topic based on previous involvement with a past project.
+Within the scope of this WP, a Network of Experts (NoE) was created to provide the necessary training staff for the INTERBA training sessions.
+The creation of the network required input from WP2 and was based on: